LesliTech/lesli.dev/source/gems/assets/theme/colors.html.md

 # Lesli colors

-The Lesli identity is built around a primary blue inspired by Maya Blue, supported by neutral mineral tones, restrained semantic colors, and a set of collection colors that extend the system without breaking consistency.
+The Lesli identity is built around a primary blue inspired by Ruby Blue, supported by neutral mineral tones, restrained semantic colors, and a set of collection colors that extend the system without breaking consistency.

 ## Lesli brand colors